Keyfactor/remote-file-orchestrator/README.md

 1. When creating a Keyfactor certificate store for the remote file orchestrator extension, you may supply a user id and password for the certificate store credentials (directly or through one of Keyfactor Command's PAM integrations), or you can use a user id and SSH private key.
 Both PKCS#1 (BEGIN RSA PRIVATE KEY) and PKCS#8 (BEGIN PRIVATE KEY) formats are SUPPORTED.
 If using the normal Keyfactor Command credentials dialog without PAM integration, just copy and paste the full SSH private key into the Password textbox.

 ## Remote File Orchestrator Extension Installation
 1. Create the certificate store types you wish to manage.
-Please refer to the individual sections devoted to each supported store type later in this README.
+Please refer to the individual sections devoted to each supported store type under "Certificate Store Types Supported" later in this README.
 2. Stop the Keyfactor Universal Orchestrator Service for the orchestrator you plan to install this extension to run on.
 3. In the Keyfactor Orchestrator installation folder (by convention usually C:\Program Files\Keyfactor\Keyfactor Orchestrator), find the "extensions" folder.
 Underneath that, create a new folder named "RemoteFile".
 You may choose to use a different name if you wish.
 4. Download the latest version of the RemoteFile orchestrator extension from [GitHub](https://github.com/Keyfactor/remote-file-orchestrator).
 Click on the "Latest" release link on the right hand side of the main page and download the first zip file.
-5. Copy the contents of the download installation zip file to the folder created in Step 2.
+5. Copy the contents of the download installation zip file to the folder created in Step 3.
-6. (Optional) If you decide to create one or more certificate store types with short names different than the suggested values (please see the individual certificate store type sections later in this README for more information regarding that), edit the manifest.json file in the ../extensions/RemoteFile folder and modify each "ShortName" in each "Certstores.{ShortName}.{Operation}" line with the ShortName you used to create the respective certificate store type.
-If you created it with the suggested values, this step is not necessary.
+6. (Optional) If you decide to create one or more certificate store types with short names different than the suggested values (please see the individual certificate store type sections in "Certificate Store Types Supported" later in this README for more information regarding certificate store types), edit the manifest.json file in the folder you created in step 3, and modify each "ShortName" in each "Certstores.{ShortName}.{Operation}" line with the ShortName you used to create the respective certificate store type.
+If you created it with the suggested values, this step can be skipped.
-7. Modify the config.json file (See "Configuration File Overview section later in this README)
+7. Modify the config.json file (See the "Configuration File Setup" section later in this README)
 8. Start the Keyfactor Universal Orchestrator Service.

-## Configuration File Overview
+## Configuration File Setup

 The Remote File Orchestrator Extension uses a JSON configuration file.
 It is located in the {Keyfactor Orchestrator Installation Folder}\Extensions\RemoteFile.
 None of the values are required, and a description of each follows below:
 {